-- (1) The nature and extent of the prospective intervenor's interest; - (2) The legal position advanced by the prospective intervenor and its probable relation to the merits of the case; - (3) Whether the intervention by the prospective intervenor will unduly prolong or delay the proceeding; and - (4) Whether the prospective intervenor will significantly contribute to the full development and equitable resolution of the factual issues.
+- (1) The nature and extent of the prospective intervenor's interest; - (2) The legal position advanced by the prospective intervenor and its probable relation to the merits of the case; - Whether the intervention by the prospective intervenor will unduly prolong or delay the proceeding; and - (4) Whether the prospective intervenor will significantly contribute to the full development and equitable resolution of the factual issues.

-First, the nature and extent of OCC's interest is representing Duke's residential customers in this case involving an increase in the rate they will be charged for their electric service.
+First, the nature and extent of OCC's interest is representing Duke's residential customers in this case involving Duke's request to increase the charge customers pay for energy efficiency and demand response programs.
 This interest is different than that of any other party and especially different than that of the utility, whose advocacy includes the financial interest of stockholders.

-Second, OCC's advocacy for residential customers will include advancing the position that rates should be no more than what is reasonable and lawful under Ohio law, for service that is adequate under Ohio law.
-OCC's position is therefore directly related to the merits of these cases that are pending before the PUCO, the authority with regulatory control of public utilities' rates and service quality in Ohio.
+Second, OCC's advocacy for residential customers will include advancing the position that rates for electric service should be no more than what is reasonable and lawful under Ohio law.
+OCC's position is therefore directly related to the merits of this case that is pending before the PUCO, the authority with regulatory control of public utilities' rates and service quality in Ohio.